What is the Just Transition Work Programme?

 Who participates in the JTWP, and what are the logistical processes?

 The JTWP is implemented under the guidance of the SBI and SBSTA, with support from the UN Climate Change Secretariat.
-As is the case for all formal negotiations under the UNFCCC, only the parties —the 198 countries that have ratified the UNFCCC convention—can take decisions under the JTWP, while non-party stakeholders, notably non-governmental organisations (NGOs), may only observe the negotiations.
+As is the case for all formal negotiations under the UNFCCC, only the parties —the 198 countries that have ratified the UNFCCC convention—can take decisions under the JTWP, while non-party stakeholders, notably non-governmental organisations (NGOs), can observe the negotiations and, at certain times, are invited to share their standpoints.

-In contrast, at the biannual dialogues organised under the JTWP, observers and parties can participate equally, allowing them to both engage in discussions and shape the discourse.
-To guide these discussions, all parties, observers, and other non-party stakeholders are invited to submit their views on work to be undertaken as part of the programme, as well as possible topics for the dialogues, before mid-February each year.
+In contrast, at the biannual dialogues organised under the JTWP, observers and parties can participate more equally, allowing them to both engage in discussions and shape the discourse.
+To guide these discussions, all parties, observers, and other non-party stakeholders are invited to submit inputs through the UNFCCC submission portal at the beginning of each year, including their views on relevant aspects of the work programme and possible topics for the dialogues.

 What is discussed at the dialogues?

-Two concrete follow-ups are designed to track the progress made by this initiative: first, the UN Climate Change Secretariat has the mandate to prepare a report summarising information on the activities under the JTWP with a view to that report informing the second global stock take, including its technical dialogue; second, the chairs of the subsidiary bodies are required to prepare an annual summary report on the dialogues (the report for 2024 can be found here).
+Two concrete follow-ups are designed to track the progress made by this initiative.
+First, the UN Climate Change Secretariat has the mandate to prepare a report summarising information on the activities under the JTWP with a view to that report informing the second global stocktake, including its technical dialogue.
+Second, the chairs of the subsidiary bodies are required to prepare an annual summary report on the dialogues (the report for 2024 can be found here; the report for 2025 can be found here).

-Which challenges is the JTWP facing in its implementation?
+Which challenges has the JTWP faced in its implementation?

-At the 60th sessions of the UNFCCC Subsidiary Bodies (SBs) in Bonn in June 2024, challenges emerged regarding the concrete outcome of the JTWP.
-A proposal from the G77 group of developing countries advocated for a detailed work plan but was opposed by developed countries, including Australia, Canada, and the United States, which argued that it was too early for such a plan and that further consensus-building was necessary before specific implementation measures could be laid out.
+At the 60th sessions of the UNFCCC subsidiary bodies in Bonn in June 2024, challenges emerged regarding the concrete outcome of the JTWP.
+A proposal from the G77 group of developing countries advocated for a detailed work plan but was opposed by several developed countries, who argued that it was too early for such a plan and that further consensus-building was necessary before specific implementation measures could be laid out.
 Disagreements also arose over the timing and format of future dialogues, including the selection of topics.

-COP 29 in Baku (11–22 November 2024) also ended without a formal decision on the JTWP because parties could not reach consensus on a final draft text.
-While developed countries viewed the draft as a compromise that incorporated key priorities such as adaptation, international partnerships, and Common but Differentiated Responsibilities and Respective Capabilities (CBDR-RC), some developing countries felt that the overall text was imbalanced and still lacked key elements.
+COP 29 in Baku (11–22 November 2024) also ended without a formal decision on the JTWP, because the parties could not reach consensus on a final draft text.
+While the developed countries viewed the draft as a compromise that incorporated several key priorities outlined by developing countries, such as adaptation, international partnerships, and Common but Differentiated Responsibilities and Respective Capabilities (CBDR-RC), some developing countries felt that the overall text was imbalanced and still lacked vital elements.
 There were also significant disagreements over the scope of the JTWP and over the inclusion of specific references that might shift the dynamics of the programme.
 In addition, concerns were raised about the absence of guidance for just transition pathways, as well as the lack of economic equity and strong financial commitments from developed countries to developing ones.
 As a result, no consensus was reached.
 However, despite the lack of final agreement, progress was made in numerous areas, including references to broader stakeholder inclusion and a focus that extends beyond the existing workforce.

-What are the next steps under the JTWP?
+What happened in 2025, and what are the next steps for the JTWP?

 Cece Coleman is a third-year Biochemistry student at Smith College, a private liberal arts women’s college in the U.S., and an intern at the International Institute for Sustainable Development working with the Just Energy Transition in Coal Regions Knowledge Hub.